daih-univr/authorship-bias-in-LLMs/README.md

-GitHub repo for the manuscript:
+GitHub repo with the materials for the manuscript:

 # Machines Prefer Humans as Literary Authors: Evaluating Authorship Bias in Large Language Models